Alex Nicholls (footballer): Barnet

 Nicholls joined Barnet on 1 July 2016.
 He scored on his debut against Cambridge United on 6 August.

 Nicholls was loaned to Scottish Championship club Dundee United in January 2017.
 On 25 March 2017, Nicholls picked up a Scottish Challenge Cup winners medal when Dundee United beat St Mirren F.C. to lift the trophy at Fir Park.

 Crewe Alexandra

 On 6 July 2018, Nicholls joined Crewe Alexandra on a one-year contract, and, on his first team debut on 4 August 2018, scored twice during a 6–0 win over Morecambe.
 At the end of the 2018–19 season, Nicholls was released and was set to leave the club.

 Solihull Moors

 On 23 August 2019, Nicholls joined Solihull Moors on a one-month contract.

 Stourbridge

 Following the expiry of his short-term contract with Solihull, Nicholls joined Stourbridge.
 He was caretaker manager in February 2020 in between the departure of Ian Long and the appointment of Mark Yates.

+After football

+After retiring from football, Nicholls trained to become a firefighter, following his father's career.
+He began working in the role in August 2021, stationed at Haden Cross Fire Station in Halesowen, West Midlands.